This post may contain affiliate sales links. Please read my disclosure policy.

 If you are serving this cold, you are going to want to add more milk when making the recipe.
 This ensures that it will still be a dip-able chocolate once it is chilled.
 (It will thicken as it cools.)

-If you are serving this warm, you’ll want to microwave until warm and add a little milk to get it to the consistency you want.
+If you are serving this warm, you’ll want to microwave in a microwave-safe bowl until warm and add a little milk to get it to the consistency you want.
 When you are ready to serve, heat in the microwave until warm, stirring every 30 seconds to ensure it heats evenly.
 Pour into a bowl and serve.

 More Sweet Treats to Try!

-I hope you try out this simple dessert option this Valentine’s Day!
+I hope you try out this simple dessert option this Valentine’s Day, Thanksgiving, Christmas, birthdays or just any day of the week!
+It’s the best melting chocolate ever!

 The printable recipe card is down below, enjoy 🙂